Patricia Villegas: Early life and family

 Villegas was born in 1969 into a modest Dominican family.
 Her parents were Víctor Villegas and Amada García Pichardo.
 Her father, Victor Villegas is a poet laureate as well as a decorated lawyer.
-Her mother, Amada Garcia Pichardo, was a homemaker and mother to 9 children.
-Villegas is the youngest of the 9 children.Her paternal great-grandfather Faustino de Soto was Senator for El Seibo Province in the 19th century.
-She is also descended from General Ramón Santana, the twin brother of Lieutenant-General Pedro Santana, 1st President of the Dominican Republic and Marquis of Las Carreras.
+Her mother, Amada García Pichardo, was a homemaker and mother to 9 children.
+Villegas is the youngest of the 9 children.
+Her paternal great-grandfather Faustino de Soto was Senator for El Seibo Province in the 19th century.
+She is also descended from General Ramón Santana (the twin brother of Lieutenant-General Pedro Santana, 1st President of the Dominican Republic and Marquis of Las Carreras) and from priest Gabriel Moreno del Christo.

 She studied in the Colegio Serafín de Asís catholic school in Santo Domingo and in the Mariemont High School in Cincinnati, Ohio.

 Villegas studied law at the Institut Catholique de Paris and the Pontifical Catholic University Mother and Teacher (PUCMM) and has a Masters in Business Law and Economic Law.